 Travel to Florence - Getting a taxi from the Livorno cruise dock to the train station

-Taking a taxi is the right solution for you and can really speed up your travel to Florence Italy!
+- Taking a taxi is the right solution for you and can really speed up your travel to Florence Italy!

-As we have already explained, Port transfer buses to Piazza Grande in Livorno are very relaxed about their departure times.
+- As we have already explained, Port transfer buses to Piazza Grande in Livorno are very relaxed about their departure times.
 Usually, the first one is only at 8am.

-So, if you are one of the first people to get off the gangway at 7am, as soon as your cruise ship gets cleared and sets up the gangway, and want to catch the 8:11 train to Florence… you might be in for a cold shower on a perfectly sunny Tuscan day.
+- So, if you are one of the first people to get off the gangway at 7am, as soon as your cruise ship gets cleared and sets up the gangway, and want to catch the 8:11 train to Florence… you might be in for a cold shower on a perfectly sunny Tuscan day.

-This can be extremely stressful if you have your tickets booked at the Uffizi Gallery or the Accademia in the morning, or if you have arranged to meet some friends or family in Florence.
+- This can be extremely stressful if you have your tickets booked at the Uffizi Gallery or the Accademia in the morning, or if you have arranged to meet some friends or family in Florence.

-As you get off the ship, the first thing you’ll see will be taxis that are looking to take you for a whole day tour.
+- As you get off the ship, the first thing you’ll see will be taxis that are looking to take you for a whole day tour.
 Do not waste your time with them, you will not persuade them to just take you to the train station.

-But… if you head a bit further away from the ship (just a bit, remember you’re not allowed to walk around the dock) you might be able to find some local taxis that will be willing to take you to the Livorno train station.
+- But… if you head a bit further away from the ship (just a bit, remember you’re not allowed to walk around the dock) you might be able to find some local taxis that will be willing to take you to the Livorno train station.

-So, if you are a couple, you will either have to cash out for 4-6 people or arrange with another couple or two to share the taxi beforehand.
+So, if you are a couple, you will either have to cash out for 4-5 people or arrange with another couple beforehand to share the taxi.